Charter and Policies

 ARTICLE V - DUES

-Dues and donations of the Society shall be approved by the Board of Directors of the Society.
+Dues and donations of the Society shall be approved by the Board of the Society.
 No portion of the dues paid by any member shall be refundable because of termination or change of membership.
-Any funds or property that may be donated to further the work or programs of the Society shall become the property of the Society, but shall be used for the purpose designated by the donor and approved by the Society's Board of Directors.
+Any funds or property that may be donated to further the work or programs of the Society shall become the property of the Society, but shall be used for the purpose designated by the donor and approved by the Society’s Board.

 ARTICLE VI - MEETINGS